MarcoMarkwald/VI_LINC/README.md

 or datasets.
 The sources of the datasets we used are referenced in the paper.

-## 📌 Abstract / Overview
+## Abstract / Overview
-Imbalanced graph node classification is a highly relevant problem in various real-world applications, including fraud detection, spam filtering, and network intrusion detection.
-In these settings, detecting minority class nodes is parti- cularly challenging due to the inherent structural diversity of the patterns and the limited availability of labeled training data.
+Detecting minority class nodes is particularly challenging due to the inherent structural diversity of the patterns and the limited availability of labeled training data.
 Conventional graph learning methods are not explicitly designed for imbalanced settings and often fail to generalize class-specific patterns from sparse and heterogeneous examples.
-To address these challenges, we propose VI-LINC, a novel approach for visual repre- sentation learning on graphs tailored to imbalanced node classification.
+To address these challenges, we propose VI-LINC, a novel approach for visual representation learning on graphs tailored to imbalanced node classification.
 VI-LINC introduces a structured visual representation of local graph neighborhoods as a basis for forming class-specific pattern clusters in a visual embedding space, improving class-discriminative pattern extraction and generalization.
 Extensive experiments on three datasets demonstrate that VI-LINC consistently outper-